 Course Reps and Convenors lead change on academic representation, a key part of what our Union was founded to do.
 If you want to see changes to the way your course or your academic school is run, you can talk to your Course Rep, your School and Faculty Convenors, or your Education Officers - Or even run for one of these postitions yourself!

-Course reps are student volunteers who represent the views of their course mates to their School and to the Students’ Union.
-There are usually two representatives per year group per course across the University, but this depends on the number of students on the course.
-Course reps work to make sure that UEA is an even better place to learn and that their course mates enjoy their studies.
+Course Reps are student and apprentice volunteers who represent the views of their peers to staff in the University.
+Supported by training and resources from the SU, Course Reps work to make sure that UEA is an even better place to learn and that everyone at UEA gets the best out of their studies.

 What Do Course Reps Do?

 Course Reps sit in meetings called Student Staff Liaison Committees (or SSLCs), and the majority of their role involves preparing for, attending, and feeding back about these meetings.
 Reps can also take on additional self-directed projects within their School, and may be invited to provide feedback on other projects which the SU or their School may be working on.